blue-jay/blue-jay.github.io.hugo/content/middleware/index.md

 Middleware, in the context of Go, is applied during routing to provide features like request/response logging, access controls lists (ACLs), and header modification.
-Middleware is either applied to every request (for request logging) or specified routes (for ACLs).
+Middleware is either applied to every request (like for request logging) or specified routes (like for ACLs).

 There are a few pieces of middleware included.
 The package called **csrfbanana** protects against Cross-Site Request Forgery attacks and prevents double submits.